 We're taking extra precautions when visiting your homes and we ask that you do the same.
+We do ask that you contact us if a member of your household shows signs of Covid prior to your booked appointment.
 You can download our leaflet for information on these safety measures and watch our video on what to expect during a repairs visit.

 If you no longer require the repair you have reported, please email firstname.lastname@example.org to let us know.